ronitrao222o/log-processing-system/README.md

 - Aggregator: Computes request counts, error rates, and latency metrics
 - Storage: Persists aggregated metrics using SQLite
 - Graceful handling of malformed log entries without breaking the pipeline
+- Structured logging added to monitor parsing, aggregation, and storage stages

 ## How to Run
 ```bash